terryg/resume/README.md

 __Director, Global Digital Product Development__, _Dentsply Sirona Implants - Waltham, MA_, Jun 2014 - Present

-Managed interdisciplinary team of five (5) direct reports.
-Collaborated with colleagues from Marketing & Communications, Operations, QA/RA, Customer Service, and Sales organizations.
+Defined software-based products to support and expand upon Dentsply Sirona Implants' Digital Solutions.
+Delivered projects to Marketing & Sales for commercialization with end-user documentation, training materials, and ongoing support.
+Project work required defining use cases, specifications, and interface requirements for both internal software developers and external business partners.
+Collaborated with colleagues across the organization: Marketing & Communications, Operations, QA/RA, Customer Service, and Sales organizations.
 Developed business cases and promoted R&D activities in line with business strategy.
-Defined and delivered software-based products to support and expand upon Dentsply Sirona Implants' Digital Solutions.
-Assembled cross-functional teams, planning, and scheduling projects.
-Project work required defining use cases, specifications, and interface requirements for both internal software developers and external business partners.
-Delivered projects to Marketing & Sales for commercialization with end-user documentation, training materials, and ongoing support.
-Responsible for budgeting, with ~$200,000 of discretionary and capital expenditures per year.
+Planned, assembled cross-functional teams, and managed projects.
+Managed $200,000 of discretionary and capital expenditures per year.
 Reported to Head of Research & Development.

+Managed interdisciplinary team of five (5) direct reports.
 On-boarded three (3) new hires.

 Authored strategy for connectivity to data acquisition devices and networks in the dental industry.
 Strategy adopted by $75M global business experiencing double-digit growth.